subvertnormality/mosaic/README.md

 1. Hold down the step you want to modify on the channel page sequencer.
 2. Adjust the mask value that you want to lock to this step.

-To clear a specific mask trig lock:
+To clear mask locks from a specific step:

-1. On the Norns screen, select the mask you want to unlock.
+1. On the channel editor, navigate to the Masks page on the Norns screen..
-2. Hold the step where the mask is locked and press K3.
+2. Hold the step with mask locks and press K2.

-To clear all mask trig locks from a step:
+To clear all mask trig locks from a channel:

 1. Ensure you are on the Mask page on your norns device.
-2. Hold the step you want to clear all mask locks from.
+2. Hold K3.
 3. Press K2.

 ### Scale Locks